pgtipping/Synthalyst/memory-bank/progress.md

 - Need to implement rate limiting for unauthenticated users
 - Consider caching for repeated plan requests
 - Need a standardized approach for organizational reference data
+- Backward compatibility testing framework needs to be established

 ## Current Status